 The Doctor breezes into a Greasy Spoon in 1950s New Mexico, in search of some quality junk food.
-Behind the counter of this one is Georgia Moffett, sporting a surprisingly good American accent; in front of the counter is Jimmy Stalkingwolf, a Stereotypical American Indian; and on the counter is a weird glowy thing, left over from a flying saucer crash a few years ago.
+Behind the counter of this one is Georgia Moffett, sporting a surprisingly good American accent; in front of the counter is Jimmy Stalkingwolf, a Stereotypical Native American; and on the counter is a weird glowy thing, left over from a flying saucer crash a few years ago.

 This should end well.